 Fact pattern What reporting standards are applicable?
 When is reporting mandatory for a calendar year-end company?
-Non-EU parent company ESRS reporting on a global consolidated basis January 1, 2024, reporting in 2025 parent company has debt or equity securities listed on an EU-regulated market parent meets the size thresholds of a "large undertaking" or is the parent of a "large group" parent or "large group" has more than 500 employees Non-EU parent company ESRS reporting on a global consolidated basis January 1, 2025, reporting in 2026 parent company has debt or equity securities listed on an EU-regulated market parent meets the size thresholds of a "large undertaking" or is the parent of a "large group" • parent or "large group" has 500 or fewer employees Non-EU parent company Non-EU dedicated standard reporting (or ESRS reporting) at global consolidated level May be in addition to the subsidiary reporting requirements January 1, 2028, reporting in 2029 • generated net turnover (revenue) of more than €150 million in the EU parent has one (or more) of the following: at least one EU subsidiary that is in scope of reporting (meets the definition of a "large undertaking" or has debt or equity securities listed on an EU-regulated market) - at least one branch in the EU with revenue of more than €40 million
+Non-EU parent company ESRS reporting on a global 1 January 2024, reporting in 2025 parent company has debt or equity securities listed on an EU-regulated market consolidated basis parent meets the size thresholds of a "large undertaking" or is the parent of a "large group" parent or "large group" has more than 500 employees Non-EU parent company ESRS reporting on a global 1 January 2025, reporting in 2026 parent company has debt or equity securities listed on an EU-regulated market consolidated basis parent meets the size thresholds of a "large undertaking" or is the parent of a "large group" parent or "large group" has 500 or fewer employees Non-EU parent company Non-EU dedicated standard reporting (or ESRS reporting) at global consolidated level May be in addition to the subsidiary reporting requirements 1 January 2028, reporting in 2029 generated net turnover (revenue) of more than €150 million in the EU parent has one (or more) of the following: at least one EU subsidiary that is in scope of reporting (meets the definition of a "large undertaking" or a SME that has debt or equity securities listed on an EU-regulated market) at least one branch in the EU with revenue of more than €40 million

-What reporting standards are When is reporting mandatory for a Fact pattern applicable? calendar year-end company?
-EU subsidiary ESRS reporting at individual January 1, 2024, reporting in 2025 • non-EU parent company subsidiary level • subsidiary meets the definition of a "large undertaking" subsidiary has debt or equity securities listed on an EU-regulated market • subsidiary has more than 500 employees EU subsidiary ESRS reporting at individual subsidiary level January 1, 2025, reporting in 2026 • non-EU parent company subsidiary meets the definition of a "large undertaking" subsidiary has debt or equity securities listed on an EU-regulated market • subsidiary has 500 or fewer employees EU subsidiary ESRS reporting at individual subsidiary level (or EU subgroup consolidated level) January 1, 2025, reporting in 2026 • non-EU parent company subsidiary meets the definition of a "large undertaking" or is the parent of a "large group" subsidiary does not have debt or equity securities listed on an EU-regulated market EU subsidiary Simplified standards reporting at January 1, 2026, reporting in 2027, unless the SME avails itself of the exemption from reporting until January 1, 2028, reporting in 2029 non-EU parent company individual subsidiary level subsidiary is an SME (meets the definition of a small undertaking or medium-sized undertaking) subsidiary has debt or equity securities listed on an EU-regulated market EU subsidiary Simplified standards reporting at individual subsidiary level January 1, 2026, reporting in 2027 • non-EU parent company subsidiary is a small and non-complex credit institution or captive insurance undertaking (as defined in EU regulation)
+Fact pattern What reporting standards are applicable?
+When is reporting mandatory for a calendar year-end company?
+EU subsidiary ESRS reporting at individual 1 January 2024, reporting in 2025 non-EU parent company subsidiary level subsidiary meets the definition of a "large undertaking" subsidiary has debt or equity securities listed on an EU-regulated market • subsidiary has more than 500 employees EU subsidiary ESRS reporting at individual 1 January 2025, reporting in 2026 non-EU parent company subsidiary level subsidiary meets the definition of a "large undertaking" subsidiary has debt or equity securities listed on an EU-regulated market • subsidiary has 500 or fewer employees EU subsidiary ESRS reporting at individual subsidiary level (or EU subgroup consolidated level) 1 January 2025, reporting in 2026 non-EU parent company subsidiary meets the definition of a "large undertaking" or is the parent of a "large group" , subsidiary does not have debt or equity securities listed on an EU-regulated market EU subsidiary Simplified standards reporting at individual subsidiary level 1 January 2026, reporting in 2027, unless the SME avails itself of the exemption from reporting until 1 January 2028, reporting in 2029 non-EU parent company subsidiary is an SME (meets the definition of a small undertaking or medium-sized undertaking) subsidiary has debt or equity securities listed on an EU-regulated market EU subsidiary Simplified standards reporting at individual subsidiary level 1 January 2026, reporting in 2027 • non-EU parent company subsidiary is a small and non-complex credit institution or captive insurance undertaking (as defined in EU regulation)